 - Customizable.
 Don’t have an espresso machine?
 No problem.
 Use strongly-brewed coffee instead, which, spoiler alert: I might like better than the espresso version!

 - Cheap.
 Think spending $5-7 on a coffee shop’s PSL sounds insane?
-That’s because it absolutely is.
+That’s because it is!
+My homemade version can be made for way (WAY) less.

 - Healthier.
 A short, non-fat, no whip Pumpkin Spice Latte from Starbucks has 24 grams of sugar.
 That’s crazy and not just because nobody orders a short, nonfat, no whip PSL from Starbucks, right?
 My homemade PSL has less than 13 grams of sugar.